-Bouvet had operating revenues of NOK 1 330.8 million in 2016, up by 8 per cent from the year before.
-A 3.3 per cent increase in the average number of employees compared with 2015 contributed to the growth in operating revenues.
-These earnings were also affected by an 0.6 per cent rise in prices for the group's hourly based services from the year before.
-The billing ratio for the group's consultants was unchanged from 2015
+Bouvet had operating revenues of NOK 1 607.4 million in 2017, up by 20.8 per cent from the year before.
+An 11.5 per cent increase in the average number of employees compared with 2016 contributed to the growth in operating revenues.
+These earnings were also affected by a 2.1 per cent rise in prices for the group's hourly based services from the year before.
+The billing ratio for the group's consultants increased by 2.8 percentage points from 2016 and also contributed to the growth in operating revenues.

 Bouvet uses the services of external consultants in cases where it lacks the capacity to meet demand with its own personnel or where the client requires leading-edge expertise outside the company's own priority areas.
-The sub-consultant share of total revenues was 12.6 per cent, up from 9.8 per cent in 2015.
+The sub-consultant share of total revenues was 14.1 per cent, up from 12.6 per cent in 2016.